 There is also a small town provided as an example with a few interesting places and people detailed, a wandering encounters table, and a random table of arrivals from the settings dominant city, Bastion, which includes the things that drive the arrivals.

-Following this are 20 pages of random tables that usefully demonstrate the oracular powers of dice, then several pages of alternate types of starting characters, and alternate starter package table, and a small but useful index.
+Following this are 20 pages of random tables that usefully demonstrate the oracular powers of dice (exploring Bastion, creating weird creatures and cults, stuff to find in the darkness, freaky islands, creepy items that might be magic), then several pages of alternate types of starting characters (mutants, benighted rustics, and unhumans), an alternate starter package table, and a small but useful index.

 Into the Odd is definitely on the very light end of rules light games, being much lighter than Black Sword Hack, which I'm also reading at the moment.
 I think it makes a very attractive option for those who like rules light games and dungeon- and hex- crawling.